Menzy/videquip-blog/README.md

 ## Notes
 - Spelling: "equipment" (corrected in this README).
 - Adjust stack choices (e.g., storage, auth) as the project evolves and time allows.
+ - See project reflection for decisions, AI usage, lessons, and next steps: [reflection.md](./reflection.md)